Exit-problem for a class of non-Markov processes with path dependency: Generalization

-Under these assumptions we can obtain Kramers' type law and the exit-location result.
+Under these assumptions, we can obtain the Kramers' type law and the exit-location result.
 Consider \begin{corollary} Let Assumptions \ref{A-1_prime} and \ref{A-2_prime} be fulfilled.
-Let the process $X^\sigma$ be the unique strong solution of the system \eqref{eq:SID_main_sys} with initial condition $x_0 \in G$.
+Let the process $X^\sigma$ be the unique strong solution of the system \eqref{eq:SID_main_sys}.
 Let $\tau_G^\sigma := \inf \{t: X_t^\sigma \notin G\}$ denote the first time when $X^\sigma$ exits the domain $G$.
-Let $H:= \inf_{x \in \partial G} \{V(x) + F(x - a) - V(a)\}$ be the height of the effective potential.
-Then, the following two results hold: \begin{enumerate} \item Kramers' law: for any $\delta > 0$
+Let $H:= \inf_{x \in \partial G} \{U_a(x) - U_a(a)\}$ be the height of the effective potential.
+Then, the following two results hold: \begin{enumerate} \item Kramers' type law: for any $\delta > 0$

-\item Exit-location: for any closed set $N \subset \partial G$ such that $\inf_{z \in N} \{V(z) + F(z - a) - V(a)\} > H$ the following limit holds:
+\item Exit-location: for any closed set $N \subset \partial G$ such that $\inf_{z \in N} \{U_a(x) - U_a(a)\} > H$ the following limit holds:

 \end{enumerate} \end{corollary}

 We do not prove this corollary rigorously but rather give an idea of the proof.
 The main insight comes from the proof of the exit-location result---Section~\ref{s:exit_location}.
 Namely, after the stabilization around $\delta_a$, the exit from the domain $G$ happens around the level set that touches its boundary $L_H$ (see page \pageref{s:exit_location}).
 Despite $G$ is not bounded, we assumed $L^{-}_{H} \cap G$ to be bounded.
 That means that we can introduce a diffusion